Trndez/Tiarnundaraj: 9 things you didn't know about the age-old Armenian tradition

 6. Trndez is nominated for UNESCO’s List of Intangible Cultural Heritage

 Trndez was officially nominated for UNESCO’s List of Intangible Cultural Heritage (ICH) of Humanity in 2016 and is on the organization’s tentative IHC list.
-Armenia is represented on the Representative List of ICH of Humanity by the following elements: Duduk and Its Music (2008); Armenian Cross-Stones Art; Symbolism and Craftsmanship of Khachkars (2010); Performance of the Armenian Epic of “Daredevils of Sassoun” (2012); Lavash, the Preparation, Meaning and Appearance of Traditional Bread as an Expression of Culture in Armenia (2014).
+Armenia is represented on the Representative List of ICH of Humanity by the following elements: Duduk and Its Music (2008); Armenian Cross-Stones Art; Symbolism and Craftsmanship of Khachkars (2010); Performance of the Armenian Epic of “Daredevils of Sassoun” (2012); Lavash, the Preparation, Meaning and Appearance of Traditional Bread as an Expression of Culture in Armenia (2014); and Armenian letter art and its cultural expressions (2019).
 (Map: Distribution, by country, of UNESCO’s Intangible Cultural Heritage (ICH) of Humanity.
 UNESCO)

 7. The tradition is memorialized on an Armenian stamp